eddytheblack/rock_paper_scissors/README.md

 # rock_paper_scissors

 ## Requirements
 Node.js and npm are required.
-To install both components run the `install.sh script`.
+To install both components run the `install.sh` script.
 The downloads are compatible with OS X and Linux (Debian) distrubutions only.

 If scripts fail to install simply download from the https://nodejs.org/en/ website